shihuade/Conformance-Test-Openh264/README.md

 how to update your test codec
 ----------------------------

-        no matter you choose 1 or 2, the macro "WELS_TESTBED" must be enable,so that the reconstrution YUV file will be dumped during the encoding proccess. if you choose 1, you need to open the macro by adding "#define WELS_TESTBED" in file codec/encoder/core/inc/as264_common.h;if you choose 2, auto script will do it automatically.
+        1. no matter you choose A or B, the macro "WELS_TESTBED" must be enable, so that the reconstrution YUV file will be dumped during the encoding proccess.
+        2. if you choose A, you need to open the macro by adding "#define WELS_TESTBED" in file codec/encoder/core/inc/as264_common.h;
+        3. if you choose B, script
+           will do it automatically.

+        4. for both A or B. you need to disable function called "runUnpdateCodec", just comment it out in script file ./run_PrepareAllTestData.sh like  #runUnpdateCodec in runMain function.

+-	A
--	1.update your test codec manually
-        build your private openh264, and copied  h264enc, h264dec, layer2.cfg, welsenc.cfg to folder ./Codec manually.
+-	update your test codec manually build your private openh264, and copied  h264enc, h264dec, layer2.cfg, welsenc.cfg to folder ./Codec manually.

+-	B
--	2.update automatically
+-	update automatically
         just given your openh264 repository's directory, and run script file

         ./run_UpdateCodec.sh  ${YourOpenH264Dir}